 - It sounds phenomenal and you can play any hi-res file you want with it.

 - You can game with it on console and it’s incredibly detailed.
-Great FPS rig!
-Great for film!
+Great FPS rig and great for film.

 - You can hook it up to any speaker or studio monitor, balanced or unbalanced.
 Perfect desktop rig.